neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 ```

 In this case, `display_mode=error` will result in an error on the first encountered validation issue.
-Otherwise, `"warn"` will show a python warning for all detected issues, while `"print"` will print directly to console.
+Otherwise, `"warn"` will show a python warning for all detected issues, while `"print"` will print directly to the console.

-See the [](datashuttle.quick_validate_project) API documentation at the link,
+See the [](datashuttle.quick_validate_project) API documentation
-for full details of parameters including the important argument ``strict_mode``
+for full details of parameters, including the important argument ``strict_mode``
 that controls how validation is performed.

 :::